allexch/abap_ml/README.md

 All will be available here, and can be installed by copy/paste and maybe some renaming.

 ----
-Example of matrix/vector operations and linear regression: example.abap
+Example of matrix/vector operations, linear/log regression and sgd-optimizations: in folder "examples"